These 5 free apps make it easy to improve your writing

 4. Type like the wind

-Move over, Mavis Beacon: there’s a new touch-typing sheriff in town and its name is TypingClub (web).
+Move over, Mavis Beacon: There’s a new touch-typing sheriff in town and its name is TypingClub (web).
 The web-based typing tutor is free for individuals, and lets you jump right into the most basic home-row lessons or take a series of placement tests to gauge how comfy you are with your keyboard and whether you should skip ahead to more advanced lessons.
 Whatever the case, you’ve got access to hundreds of interactive typing drills and games—many of which show a cool overlay of where your fingers should be located as you’re hunting and pecking.
 As long as you’re learning how to write better, you might as well learn how to write quicker while you’re at it.

 5. Speak your mind

-And so we get to the elephant in the room: all the typing lessons in the world can’t really overcome the cold, hard truth that typing sucks sometimes.
+And so we get to the elephant in the room: All the typing lessons in the world can’t really overcome the cold, hard truth that typing sucks sometimes.
 If you’re an Android user, there’s a handy little app from Google called Live Transcribe (Android) that transcribes what you say in real time.
 It’s great for those moments where you can’t remember how to spell certain words or you want to just capture some quick thoughts.
 Other than that, this is a pretty bare-bones affair.
 Transcriptions can be easily copied and pasted into other apps, or saved for up to three days if you want to revisit them later.

 Bonus app